 The two villages are surrounded by unspoiled wilderness and have charming, quiet town squares.

-This village flourished in the Frankish period, and its castle was one of the most important in its time in the Peloponnese region, an attribute that is evident from its architectural style.
+This village flourished in the Frankish period after the Crusades, and its castle was one of the most important in its time in the Peloponnese region, an attribute that is evident from its architectural style.

 This is one of the most impressive historical Greek villages in the entire country.